-The SEER API is a RESTful Web service that supports various SEER Program data sets and algorithms.
+The SEER API is a RESTful Web service that supports various SEER Program data sets and mapping.
 This service is available to developers who wish to incorporate SEER resources into their own systems.
 These resources include databases and tools developed to enhance registry operations and quality improvement.
 The SEER API is designed for integration into registry computer systems and is not designed to be accessed by end-users.

 The goal of SEER API is to provide a centralized repository of SEER Program tools that is available to all programming environments and operating systems.
 The API is based on REST principles, therefore, it is very easy to write and test applications.
 You can use your browser to access URLs and to test APIs.
 Any programming language that can read HTTP data from a URL can use web services.
 Results are returned in JSON format which can be easily parsed and interpreted.
 See the Usage page for language-specific examples.